jplanginier/backend-refacto/PROCESS.md

 - create an interface for getTemplateComputed method.
 Given it is the entry to what could be an hexagon, createing an interface will "officialize" its status as primary adapter of the hexagon
 - Make context test friendly by removing its Singleton pattern, creating an interface for the class, which will allow to create stubs
 - Inject context to TemplateManager construct()
-- Create a separe interface for every repository, allowing to type the getById() method for each one.
+- Create a separate interface for every repository, allowing to type the getById() method for each one.
 - At the same time, create an interface for every entity which could come from repositories, to be able to create the entities for a stub repository
 - With each entity interface, begin to add business methods to the interface.
 If the methods are static, remove this behavior for a more object oriented one (example : Quote::renderText)
 - Generate a DTO from the $data from getTemplateComputed to have typed parameters